Childhood Attachment and Relational Trauma Screen

 The available assessment tools tend to overlook the socio-ecological and relational context of childhood trauma.
 For this reason developed the CARTS, as "an innovative assessment tool designed to measure instances of child abuse as well as warmth, security and support within the family, thus providing a socio-ecological relational perspective.
 This feature enables the evaluation of the subjective perception of the traumatic relational context, rather than only the frequency and severity of such experiences " (Simonelli et al., 2017), see also Olff et al., 2020).

-We are pleased to write that, as of the September 2021, the CARTS has been accessed online by over 8500 participants in English and a recent publication attests to the validation of data so far collected in the German language similar to prior findings collected for responses in Italian.
+We are pleased to write that, as of the September 2021, the CARTS has been accessed online by over 8500 participants.
+A recent publication attests to the validation of data so far collected in the German language similar to prior findings collected for responses in Italian (Leuchter et al, 2021).
 Further, data continues to accumulate in multiple other languages including Dutch, Spanish, French, Turkish, Croatian, Japanese, Chinese, and Russian; for example, nearly 1000 responses have been collected in Greek.

 Frewen, P. A., Evans, B., Goodman, J., Halliday, A., Boylan, J., Moran, G., … Lanius, R. A. (2013).
 Development of a childhood attachment and relational trauma screen (CARTS): Arelational-socioecological framework for surveying attachment security and childhood trauma history.
 European Journal of Psychotraumatology, 4, 1–17. doi:10.3402/ejpt.v4i0.20232